-We also identified some improvements to internal audit and make an improvement recommendation on page 27.
+We also identified some improvements to internal audit and make an improvement recommendation on page 31.
 The Council's most recent external PSIAS assessment was in February 2024.
 It identified the Council mainly conforms to standards, but it needed to develop an internal audit manual and make specific linkages between the audit plan and its significant risks and strategic objectives and that it should retain planning records to demonstrate these linkages.
 The Code of Ethics and Declarations of Interest Statement could be adapted to include a conflict-of-interest management strategy and manager signoff.

-We note the Whistleblowing Policy is dated June 2021 and is not updated to reflect the current organisational structure and has not been the subject of an annual review as stated.
+We note the Whistleblowing Policy is dated June 2021 and is not updated to reflect the current organisational structure.
 The Council received a Whistleblowing allegation from Ofsted in June 2023.
 The Council did not follow initially its own process as it did not inform its human resources team, and it was originally investigated by an officer reporting to the Director being complained about.
 There was a subsequent review and a report to Ofsted which was partially upheld.
-We make an improvement recommendation on Whistleblowing on page 27.
+We make an improvement recommendation on Whistleblowing on page 31, although we acknowledge there was an updated Whistleblowing Policy, which was formally approved by full Council in May 2024.
+It was then reported to Audit and Governance Board in September for information as part of the annual fraud and corruption update report.
+As this fell after our work for the arrangements to 31 March 2024, we will review the amendments as part of our work for 2024/25.